oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    When you create the database from the console, ensure that your chosen shape can accommodate the source database, plus any future sizing requirements.
 A good guideline is to use a shape similar to or larger in size than source database.

-   For this lab we will use AMD Flex with 1 OCPU.
+   For this lab we will use **AMD Flex** with 1 OCPU.

-   Click on the Change Shape and reduce the number of OCPU per node to 1 as below.
+   Click on **Change Shape** and reduce the number of OCPU per node to 1 as below.

    ![Image showing the option to reduce the OCPU](./images/ocpu.png)

-   Click on Select a Shape , your final selection will appear as below.
+   Click on **Select a Shape** , your final selection will appear as below.

    ![Image showing final selection of DB System Shape](./images/shape.png)